Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion

-\bmhead{Acknowledgements} A.~O.~is supported by \emph{Patrimonio Autónomo--Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación Francisco Jos\'e de Caldas (MINCIENCIAS--COLOMBIA)} Grant No.~110685269447 RC-80740-465-2020, projects 69723 and 69553.
-A.~O.~and M.~A.~A.~express their gratitude to Ricardo Vega (Universidad del Atl\'antico) for allowing them to use the computer resources of his Laboratory for the MCMC analyses.
+A.~O.~is supported by \emph{Patrimonio Autónomo--Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación Francisco Jos\'e de Caldas (MINCIENCIAS--COLOMBIA)} Grant No.~110685269447 RC-80740-465-2020, projects 69723 and 69553.
+M.~A.~A.~and A.~O.~express their gratitude to Ricardo Vega (Universidad del Atl\'antico) for allowing them to use the computer resources of his Laboratory for the initial stages of the MCMC analyses.